GandalfTheHipster/quidditch/README.md

 # quidditch
-a simple quidditch simulation engine
+a simple quidditch simulation engine built in python